Firehouse, Hook & Ladder Company 8: History

 The firehouse was built in 1903 after the establishment of the FDNY as the base of the formerly independent Hook and Ladder fire company 8.
 The building was designed as the first of a series of Beaux-Arts style firehouses by the city superintendent of buildings, Alexander H. Stevens.
 The building, which originally had two vehicle doors, was halved in size in 1913 after Varick Street was widened.

 The firefighters of Hook & Ladder No. 8 were among the first responders to the September 11, 2001, attacks.
 In 2011, the firehouse was threatened with closure after the city administration planned to close 20 fire companies to save money.
-But after a public campaign to save it, supported by the later Mayor Bill de Blasio and actor Steve Buscemi, who also was a New York City firefighter from 1980 to 1984, the firehouse remains in service.
+But after a public campaign to save it, supported by the former Mayor Bill de Blasio and actor Steve Buscemi, who also was a New York City firefighter from 1980 to 1984, the firehouse remains in service.
 From 2016 to 2018, it was subject to a renovation costing $6 million.